 Letter of Recommendation: A mandatory condition for each university, written by teachers in the school to better understand your personality and ability to contribute to your old environment.
 Generally, colleges in the U.S. will not require letters of recommendation.

-Thus, the application to study in the US is relatively complicated compared to other countries, and the requirements for verification documents and qualifications are also stricter than in most Asian countries.
+Thus, the application to study in the US is relatively complicated compared to other countries and the requirements for verification documents and qualifications are also stricter than most Asian countries.
 However, the higher the ranking, the more complex the requirements, so you need to thoroughly research the requirements of your school.

 Studying in the U.S. is a well-planned journey, especially in terms of application time.
 Each school in the U.S. can apply different forms of admission, with its own deadlines for submitting applications and announcing results.
 Here are the admission forms of schools in the US: